pyeventsourcing/eventsourcing/README.md

 * Republisher that subscribers to Amazon SQS and publishes domain event locally (forthcoming)

-* Linked pages of domain events ("Archived Log"), to allow event sourced projections easily to make sure they have all the events (forthcoming)
+* Linked pages of domain events ("Archived Timebucketedlog"), to allow event sourced projections easily to make sure they have all the events (forthcoming)

 * Base class for event sourced projections or views (forthcoming)